Bert-JanP/Hunting-Queries-Detection-Rules/DFIR/Defender For Endpoint/MDE - MostRecentPowershellExecutionsByCompromisedDevice.md

 DeviceProcessEvents
 | where Timestamp > ago(SearchWindow)
 | where DeviceName == CompromisedDevice
-| where AccountName != "system" // If you suspect that the system user is compromised, remove this filter.
+| where not(AccountSid == "S-1-5-18") // If you suspect that the system user is compromised, remove this filter.
 | where InitiatingProcessFileName == "powershell.exe"
 | sort by Timestamp
 | top 100 by Timestamp